 - Prepare and place strawberries.
-Prep the strawberries by washing, de-hulling, and slicing in half.
+Prep the strawberries by washing, de-hulling, and slicing them in half.
 Arrange the berries in a circular pattern working from the inside outward to the edges.
 Fit as many halves as you can on top of the pastry cream.

 - Heat the preserves and strain.
 Warm ⅛ cup of apricot preserves (jam or jelly) in a microwave-safe dish for about 15 seconds on high power.
 Keep an eye on it so it doesn’t bubble over.
-Strain the preserves through a fine mesh sieve to remove any chunks (if desired), then brush your strawberries with the glaze for a shiny appearance.
+Strain the preserves through a fine-mesh sieve to remove any chunks (if desired), then brush your strawberries with the glaze for a shiny appearance.

 I like to serve my tart with some whipped cream or a scoop of vanilla ice cream.
 Sometimes I go for strawberry ice cream for the full strawberry effect.
-On the other hind, it is simply divine all on its own!
+On the other hand, it is simply divine all on its own!